-Do you know the telltale signs of hypothyroidism?
+Do you know the telltale signs of an underactive thyroid, or hypothyroidism?

 - Lift your energy.